 Since the inception of the Ohio Medical Marijuana Control Program (OMMCP) in 2019, the Drug Enforcement and Policy Center (DEPC) has surveyed medical marijuana patients and potential patients to evaluate their experiences and satisfaction.
 These surveys aim to fill in a critical gap in our understanding of the medical marijuana program in Ohio and to find out how the people being served by OMMCP evaluate its performance.

 In November 2023, Ohio voters approved a ballot initiative to join 23 other states in legalizing cannabis for recreational use.
 The initiative went into effect on December 7, 2023, legalizing possession of marijuana for personal use of up to 2.5 oz and allowing for home cultivation.
-Following a licensing process, official recreational sales in Ohio dispensaries started on August 6, 2024, leaving the medical marijuana program largely unaffected in fiscal year 2024.
-This sixth annual report thus provides a unique snapshot of a medical marijuana program on the brink of recreational sales and provides insights into patients’ opinions about the medical program and its future.
+Following a licensing process, official recreational sales in Ohio dispensaries started on August 6, 2024.
+This seventh annual report thus provides a unique snapshot of the first year when Ohio’s medical and recreational marijuana programs have coexisted and provides insights into patients’ opinions about the medical program and its future.

 NOTE: This page does not incorporate citations.
 Download the report to find the full list of sources and references used.

-We are again inviting medical marijuana patients, potential patients, and recreational users to complete our annual survey with the goal of evaluating their experiences and satisfaction with Ohio’s marijuana program to date.
-The survey takes approximately 5-10 minutes to complete, and its results will be used for research purposes.
-Participants will not benefit directly from taking the survey, although they may benefit indirectly from possible policy changes informed by the results of our research.
+Thank you to the medical marijuana patients, potential patients, and recreational users that completed our 2025 survey.
+The goal of the annual survey is to evaluate experiences and satisfaction with Ohio’s marijuana program to date.
+The survey takes approximately 5-10 minutes to complete, and its results are used for research purposes.
+Participants do not benefit directly from taking the survey, although they may benefit indirectly from possible policy changes informed by the results of our research.

 If you have questions about the project, the survey, or your participation in the survey, please direct them to Jana Hrdinová, administrative director of DEPC.